 The deer license bundle allows an individual to harvest up to three deer (two antlerless and one of either sex) with only one license.
 An antlered deer harvested with the deer license bundle counts toward an individual’s one antlered deer limit for statewide seasons.

-The bundle can be used to take a deer with equipment legal during the archery (this includes crossbows), firearm, and muzzleloader seasons, and in counties open to the special anterless-only season.
+The bundle can be used to take a deer with equipment legal during the archery (this includes crossbows), firearm, and muzzleloader seasons, and in counties open to the special antlerless only season.

-Antlerless deer harvested with the deer license bundle can be used toward the bag limit for bonus antlerless deer in that county as well as the archery, muzzleloader, and special antlerless-only bag limits.
-If used toward the bonus antlerless deer county quota, the county quota applies.
-See these regulations for bonus county quotas.
+Antlerless deer harvested with the deer license bundle must be used toward the bag limit for bonus antlerless deer, archery, muzzleloader, and special antlerless firearms bag limits.
+When used toward the bonus antlerless deer county quota, the county quota applies.
+See Bonus Antlerless Deer for bonus county quotas.

 The bundle may not be used toward the bag limit for bonus antlerless deer on DNR properties where the bonus antlerless license cannot be used.
-Contact the property or go to wildlife.IN.gov for details.
+Contact the property (Public Hunting Areas) or go to hunting.IN.gov for details.